 Designed by the Austrian Igor Etrich and first flown in 1910 the Taube (Dove) was manufactured by around 14 different companies.
 At the beginning of the Great War it became the epitome of Central Power aviation.
 The war showed early on its limitations and the Taubes were soon removed from front line service and relegated to training new pilots.

 Curiously its wing shape wasn’t designed with the dove wing in mind,it was really an interpretation of the Alsomitra (Zanonia) macrocarpa seed shape.

-Kurt Tank’s Ta 152 was the last and the best expresion of the Fw 190 family.
-Designed as a high altitude interceptor, this stylish aircraft proved to be a redoubtable fighter in the hands of a good “jagflieger”…..regrettably for Germany both pilots and Ta 152’s were scarce at the end of WW2.
+Kurt Tank’s Ta 152H was the last and the best expression of the Fw 190 family.
+Designed as a high altitude interceptor, this stylish aircraft proved to be a redoubtable fighter in the hands of a good “jagflieger”.
+Regrettably for Germany both pilots Ta 152’s were scarce at the end of WW2.

-The wonderful times of colourful liveries and club ambient have came to close,with the 1938 Munich Crisis the camouflage returned in force.
-By that time the 43 Sqn elegant Furies were long obsolete: the suit doesn’t make the man,some said…they try to look fit though
+The wonderful times of colourful liveries and club ambient have came to close.
+With the 1938 Munich Crisis the camouflage returned in force.
+By that time the 43 Sqn elegant Furies were long obsolete.

-The GP-1 was the winner of a basic training aircraft competition issued by the Spanish Ejército del Aire (Air Force) in the middle 30’s.
-The honest and agil Gil-Pazós were orthodox no-nonsence monoplanes of mainly wooden construction.
-The basic model were developed into a pair of cabin model designs.
-The start of the Spanish Guerra Civil had a serious impact in its production and service life; 100 were ordened but only around 40 were built by the Republicans in Alicante during the conflict.
+The GP-1 was the winner of a basic training aircraft competition issued by the Spanish Aeronáutica Militar in the middle 1930s.
+This honest and agile aircraft was an orthodox no-nonsense monoplane of mainly wooden construction.
+The basic model were developed later into a pair of cabin model designs.
+The start of the Spanish Guerra Civil had a serious impact in its production and service life; 100 were ordered but only around 40 were built by the Republicans in Alicante during the conflict.
 After the war the surviving examples were employed by the winning Nationalist side.